 Flat Roof Experts

-Our experiences on Flat Roof Repairs will help you save money and a lot of aggravation.
+We are the Flat Roof Experts and will help you save money and a lot of aggravation.
 For the last 20 years, we have been repairing and installing commercial flat roofs.
 The EPDM rubber roofing system is on our top list of the worst roofing system.
-We still believe that the 2 ply Torch Down system is by far the best and most cost effective to install with little maintenance over its lifetime.
+We still believe that the 2 ply Torch Down system is by far the best and most cost-effective to install with little maintenance over its lifetime.

 EPDM Rubber on Flat Roofs

 If you have an EPDM Rubber flat roof that has been installed over 10 years, then the chances are that you will have to replace the roof.
 Because of the black surface of an EPDM Rubber roof, the Ultraviolet rays will dry it out and cause it to shrink.
 The adhesives that were used to bond the seams together also will break down and with the shrinkage and adhesive breakdown, the entire roof is compromised.

 Our flat roof experience in EPDM is that it is not worth repairing EPDM rubber roofs if they are older than 8 years.

 I have been in the roofing industry for over 20 years.
 My experience and knowledge will save you a lot of money when it comes to flat roofs.